neurosim/MLP_NeuroSim_V3.0/README.md

 2. Calibrate FinFET technology library (<20nm)

 Updates on Aug.
 21st, 2021:
-1. add the hybrid precision synapse (3T1C+NVM, 2T1F) as device option.
+1. Add the hybrid precision synapse (3T1C+NVM, 2T1F) as device option.
 You can find more information on this in the ICONS'19 paper mentioned above.
-2. add batch size as an input parameter (in param.cpp).
+2. Add batch size as an input parameter (in param.cpp).

 ## References related to this tool
 1. P.-Y. Chen, S. Yu, "Technological benchmark of analog synaptic devices for neuro-inspired architectures," IEEE Design & Test, 2019.